BuckeyeSoftware/rex/doc/CONSOLE.md

   * `vec2f`
   * `int`

-Failure to match the types will result in a `"Type mismatch"` error.
+Failure to match the types will result in a `"type mismatch"` error.
 Failure to provide the correct number of arguments will result in a `"Arity violation"` error.

 # Parsing